james-knott-iw/spring-boot-psql-in-docker/README.md

 ### Running the Containers

-To run these containers defined in [compose.yaml](/demo-api/compose.yaml):
+To run the containers defined in [compose.yaml](/demo-api/compose.yaml):

 ```bash
 docker compose up -d